MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/accessibility-tab-stops.md

 In the following example, the orange outlined containers have **Prioritize child controls** property set to "False".
 All others controls have this property set to "True".
 Also, a custom [TabIndex](controls/properties-accessibility.md#tabindex) property has been set for some inputs, indicated by the number shown in each input.

 Tab order first proceeds through the containers and controls with TabIndex value of greater than 0, and then proceeds through all others with value of 0.
-This was also the default behavior in the earlier implementation.
+This behavior was also the in the earlier implementation.

 ![Mix and match](media\accessibility-tab-stops\hybrid-configuration.gif "Mix and match")